-Public finance in India: Features of Indian tax system, defects of Indian taxation system, suggestions for improvement, 4 Major direct and indirect taxes -public debt in India - Centre-state financial relation.
-4 Meaning and nature of unemployment, trends of unemployment, effects, causes and steps to be taken to overcome unemployment.
-5 Meaning of poverty, trends of poverty, effects, causes and steps to be taken to overcome poverty.
-4
+Public finance in India: Features of Indian tax system, defects of Indian4taxation system, suggestions for improvement,4Maior direct and indirect taxes -public debt in India - Centre-state4

+Major direct and indirect taxes -public debt in India - Centre-state financial relation.

+Meaning and nature of unemployment, trends of unemployment, effects, causes and steps to be taken to overcome unemployment.

+Meaning of poverty, trends of poverty, effects, causes and steps to be taken to overcome poverty.